Bedlington Terriers

 Bedlingtons with Seniors or the Less Active

-Bedlington Terriers are generally very affectionate pets and good watchdogs for empty-nesters or the less active families.
+Bedlington Terriers love to be with family and are both affectionate and protective.
+They make good companions and watchdogs for seniors, empty-nesters or less active families.

 The important thing is to be able to provide sufficient exercise in the form of daily walks and play time.